56 Different Types of Ants in Louisiana

 The first on this list of the types of ants in Louisiana, which is very common in the state, is Pogonomyrmex Comanche.

 It is also known as the Comanche harvester ant.
-These ants are usually reddish-brown and are found mostly in the southern and central regions of Texas.
+These ants are usually reddish-brown and mostly found in the southern and central regions of Texas.

-These ants live primarily outdoors and feed on seeds, berries, fruit, vegetation, and even small insects.
+These ants live outdoors and feed on seeds, berries, fruit, vegetation, and small insects.

-They have been known to cause damage to agricultural crops like cotton, corn, and sorghum.
+They have been known to cause damage to crops like cotton, corn, and sorghum.

-To prevent these types of ants from getting into your home, you can seal cracks with caulking or other sealants around windows or doors and install door sweeps.
-This is, so they don’t come through cracks at ground level.
+To prevent these ants from entering your home, you can seal cracks with caulking or other sealants around windows or doors and install door sweeps.
+This is so they don’t come through cracks at ground level.

 2. Florida Harvester Ant